tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

       # no_log: false      # Uncomment to show CLI output for debugging
       # failed_when: false # Uncomment to prevent CLI failures for debugging

-    # Method 5: Using generic Ansible SSH connection to access the underlying Linux OS
+    # Method 5: Using Ansible copy and shell modules to run f5sh commands from Bash scripts
     - name: Transfer f5sh_example.sh script to F5OS device
       copy:
         content: |